Eranziel/foundryvtt-lancer/docs/macro_guide.md

 ### 3. Edit the macro inside foundry

 Unlock the compendium by right clicking on it and selectiong "Toggle Edit Lock".
-Foundry will war about editing a compendium that does not belong to the world.
+Foundry will warn about editing a compendium that does not belong to the world.
 Select yes, and then open the macro from the compendium.
 If you are adding a new macro, you'll want to drag the macro into the compendium.
 Make sure that it's in the correct folder.